What is TuneSat?

 Can TuneSat’s TV monitoring service provide historical detection data?

 Yes.
-TuneSat’s TV monitoring service can identify performances on certain stations for up to the last 3 years.
-Please contact email@example.com for fee’s and more information regarding adding historical data to your account.
+TuneSat’s TV monitoring service can identify performances on certain stations for up to the last 18 months.
+Please contact email@example.com for fees and more information regarding adding historical data to your account.

 Is it possible to differentiate between shows, commercials, promos, etc.?